ortelius/scec-datasource-abs/README.md

 ## Pre-requisites
 - Download a database client software to correct to db locally. eg:- https://dbeaver.io/download/
-- Create Database that you want to use using `CREATE database db;` where db is my database name.
+- Create a Database that you want to use using `CREATE database db;` where db is my database name.
 - Make sure you are using the correct database using this command `select current_database()`.
 - Create tables for your models entities. eg- `CREATE TABLE public.account (